mdrehman98/Holiday-Packing-list/README.md

 The backend server is built using NodeJS and Express.
 The frontend client is built using React.

-## Setup

-Please begin by downloading this repo.
-Then, create a private repo within your own GitHub account and push this repo to it.

-**Important: Please then provide access to your private repo to the user/s you were given in the technical test details email.
-We will use this access to view and grade your test, so please don't forget this step.**

 ### Installation

 You will require NodeJS and NPM to run this project.
 Please install these before continuing.